 Premature menopause / premature ovarian failure (POF)

-Premature Menopause & Premature Ovarian Failure (POF): Understanding Early Hormonal Decline
+Premature Menopause & Premature Ovarian Failure (POF): Early Hormonal Decline

-Most women expect menopause to occur in their late 40s or early 50s — but for some, it begins far earlier.
-When periods stop before the age of 40, or ovarian function declines prematurely, it’s called premature menopause or premature ovarian failure (POF).
+Most women expect menopause to happen in their late 40s or early 50s — but for some, it happens much earlier.
+When periods stop before 40 or ovarian function declines early, it’s called premature menopause or premature ovarian failure (POF).

-This unexpected transition can bring a wave of emotional, physical, and fertility concerns — but you are not alone.
-At Happiher, we offer clear answers, expert care, and compassionate support.
-If you’re looking for a private gynaecologist in London with experience in early menopause, we’re here to help.
+This unexpected change can bring a tidal wave of emotional, physical and fertility worries — but you’re not alone.
+At Happiher, we offer clear answers, expert care and compassionate support.
+Looking for a private gynaecologist in London with experience in early menopause?
+We’re here to help.

 What Is Premature Menopause?

-Premature menopause refers to the complete and permanent stopping of periods before the age of 40, affecting women typically between the ages of 15 to 44, due to the ovaries no longer producing eggs and hormones (oestrogen, progesterone).
-Early or premature menopause significantly impacts fertility and can lead to various health complications.
-It is important to note that primary ovarian insufficiency (POI) is different from premature menopause, as POI may involve intermittent ovarian function and irregular periods.
+Premature menopause means periods stop before 40 and are permanent.
+It affects women between 15 to 44 years old due to the ovaries no longer producing eggs and hormones (oestrogen, progesterone).
+Early or premature menopause affects fertility and can lead to various health problems.
+Note primary ovarian insufficiency (POI) is different from premature menopause as POI may involve intermittent ovarian function and irregular periods.

-This condition leads to lower levels of certain hormones, which can increase the risk of various health conditions.
+This condition means lower levels of certain hormones which can increase the risk of various health conditions.

-When ovarian function is lost or significantly reduced before age 40 — even if periods come and go irregularly — it’s also called: Problems with ovarian follicles are often related to primary ovarian insufficiency, though the exact cause is frequently unknown.
+When ovarian function is lost or significantly reduced before 40 — even if periods come and go irregularly — it’s also called: Problems with ovarian follicles are often related to primary ovarian insufficiency, though the exact cause is often unknown.

 • Premature ovarian insufficiency (POI), where the ovaries stop working